DA0-DA0/docs/docs/quickstart/create-a-dao.md

 For this tutorial, **we'll make a DAO for your reading group**.
 This will let folks in your reading group vote on which books to read, organize money for snacks, and so on.

+To keep things cheap, we'll do everything on the Juno testnet.
+These testnet tokens have no value, and you can get some for free in Juno's Discord.
+More on that n a moment.

 ## Connect your wallet

-To make your first DAO, head to [daodao.zone](https://daodao.zone/) and connect your [Keplr wallet](https://wallet.keplr.app/).
+To make your first DAO, head to [testnet.daodao.zone](https://testnet.daodao.zone/) and connect your [Keplr wallet](https://wallet.keplr.app/).

-:::tip New to the interchain?
+:::warning New to the interchain?
 Get Keplr!
 Keplr is a web wallet for interacting with web3 applications in the interchain.
 Go ahead and [install it](https://www.keplr.app/) if you don't have it already!
 :::

-:::danger Get some $JUNO!
+## Get some $JUNOX

-Since DAO DAO deploys on the Juno chain, you will need a few $JUNO tokens to deploy your DAO.
-You can pick some up on [Osmosis](https://osmosis.zone/).
+To get some $JUNOX (testnet $JUNO), join the [Juno Discord](https://discord.com/invite/QcWPfK4gJ2) and put your Juno address in the #faucet channel.
+A bot should airdrop you enough $JUNOX to follow this tutorial.

+:::tip You'll need $JUNO to build a real DAO
+We'll stick to the testnet for this tutorial.
+But, once you're ready to build a real DAO, you'll need some mainnet $JUNO.
+(The [mainnet version of DAO DAO](https://daodao.zone) is deployed on [the Juno chain](/docs/introduction/what-is-juno)).
+You can pick some $JUNO up on an exchange like [Osmosis](https://osmosis.zone/) or [JunoSwap](https://junoswap.com/).
 :::

 ## Create a DAO